warned101/rookie-coders/Pointer/readfirst.md

-**Advance Pointer**
+**Advance Pointer**<br />
-*This part of repos. contains advance knowledge of pointers like 2d array pointer, dynamic allocation and deallocation etc.
+ *This part of repos. contains advance knowledge of pointers like 2d array pointer, dynamic allocation and deallocation etc.*